evolvingstuff/vdw2/content/posts/vitamin-d-prevented-brain-damage-by-high-fructose-corn-syrup-in-rats.md

 │   ├── TextNode
 │   │   full_match: `.`
 │   │   inner_content: `.`├── TextNode
-│   full_match: `\n In addition, in a study conducted on adolescents, it was pointed out that HFCS may cause detrimental health outcomes such as elevated plasma triglycerides and insulin resistance `
+│   full_match: `\nIn addition, in a study conducted on adolescents, it was pointed out that HFCS may cause detrimental health outcomes such as elevated plasma triglycerides and insulin resistance `
-│   inner_content: `\n In addition, in a study conducted on adolescents, it was pointed out that HFCS may cause detrimental health outcomes such as elevated plasma triglycerides and insulin resistance `├── LinkNode
+│   inner_content: `\nIn addition, in a study conducted on adolescents, it was pointed out that HFCS may cause detrimental health outcomes such as elevated plasma triglycerides and insulin resistance `├── LinkNode
 │   full_match: `[9]`
 │   inner_content: `9`
 │   url: `9`